jhuapl-boss/ingest-client/README.md

 		```

 - **Logging**
 	-   You can choose where to write the log file by specifying and absolute file path suing the -l parameter.
-If ommitted, data is logged in `<package_root>/logs`
+If omitted, data is logged in `~/.boss-ingest`

 		```
 		boss-ingest <absolute_path_to_config_file> --log-file <absolute_filename>